tensorflow/tensorrt/README.md

 # Documentation for TensorRT in TensorFlow (TF-TRT)

+TensorFlow-TensorRT (TF-TRT) is an integration of TensorFlow and TensorRT that leverages inference optimization on NVIDIA GPUs within the TensorFlow ecosystem.
+It provides a simple API that delivers substantial performance gains on NVIDIA GPUs with minimal effort.
 The documentation on how to accelerate inference in TensorFlow with TensorRT (TF-TRT) is here: https://docs.nvidia.com/deeplearning/dgx/tf-trt-user-guide/index.html

+Check out this [gentle introduction](https://www.youtube.com/watch?v=w7871kMiAs8) to TensorFlow TensorRT or watch this [quick walkthrough](https://www.youtube.com/watch?v=O-_K42EAlP0) example for more!
 # Examples for TensorRT in TensorFlow (TF-TRT)

 This repository contains a number of different examples